Michael Fincke: Commercial Crew Program

 Fincke (left) with Sunita Williams (center) and Barry Wilmore (right) as they prepare to test the Starliner crew module.

 Fincke has been deeply involved with NASA's Commercial Crew Program for over a decade.
 From 2014-2019, he served as the Astronaut Office Chief of the Commercial Crew Branch during the original Commercial Crew Transportation Capability (CCtCap) contracts award.
 He has contributed significantly to the development of both the SpaceX Crew Dragon and Boeing CST-100 Starliner spacecraft.

-In January 2019, NASA announced that Fincke would fly on CST-100 Starliner’s Boeing Crew Flight Test.
+In January 2019, NASA announced that Fincke would fly on CST-100 Starliner's Boeing Crew Flight Test.
 However, in June 2022, NASA revised the mission to a two-person flight test with Fincke serving as the backup spacecraft test pilot.
 On September 30, 2022, NASA announced that Fincke would fly as the pilot on the Starliner's first operational mission, Boeing Starliner-1 (PCM-1).
-However, in March 2025, he was announced as the pilot of SpaceX Crew-11 due to ongoing testing with the following technical issues during the Boeing Crew Flight Test.
+However, in March 2025, he was announced as the pilot of SpaceX Crew-11 due to testing with the following technical issues during the Boeing Crew Flight Test.

 Fincke has been certified as a co-pilot/flight engineer for the Soyuz, a mission specialist for the flight deck crew of the Space Shuttle, and a pilot for Starliner and Crew Dragon.
 His extensive work in spacecraft development included significant contributions to Starliner's development through his work in the Avionics and Software Integration Lab (ASIL), focusing on flight software refinement, systems integration, and human-spacecraft interfaces.

 Throughout his career, Fincke has remained at the forefront of testing and developing human-rated spacecraft, leveraging his engineering, flight test, and astronaut experience to contribute to the next era of space exploration.

+Expedition 74

-On August 1, 2025, Fincke launched on NASA's SpaceX Crew-11 mission to the International Space Station, where he will serve as a member of Expedition 73/74.
+A first attempt to launch the SpaceX Falcon 9/Crew Dragon was aborted on July 31, 2025, caused by weather conditions over the Kennedy Space Center's Launch Complex 39A.
+On August 1, 2025, Fincke launched on NASA's SpaceX Crew-11 mission to the International Space Station, where he served as a member of the Expedition 73/74 crew.